Course Outline

 Week Date Topic Laboratory Text Reading

-2 Jan 9 Natural vs. polluted atmosphere.
+2 Sep 9 Natural vs. polluted atmosphere.
 Types of AP.
 Scales of AP.
-LAB: Introduction to Lab Projects Ch 2, 3
+Introduction to Lab Projects; Project methods and tools Ch 2, 3

-3 Jan 16 AQ criteria and standards.
+3 Sep 16 AQ criteria and standards.
 Sources of AP: natural, anthropogenic, mobile, stationary. hazardous AP.
 AP trends and patterns.
-LAB: Projects Ch 4, 22
+P1 Intro - Amelia Merrick; Project methods and tools Ch 4, 22

-5 Jan 30 Effects of air pollution on health and living systems, ?FT1: PG Pulp
+5 Sep 30 Engineering controls cont'd.
+Effects of air pollution on health and living systems.
+Project Work

 CH 7, 8

-12 Mar 27 International Air Pollution Issues.
+12 Nov 18 Holistic AQ managment.
+International Air Pollution Issues.
 Acid Rain, Stratospheric Ozone, Global Warming, HAPs, POPs.
-P2: fin. poster Mar 28 Ch 11
+Project Work

-13 Apr 3 International AP Issues - cont'd / wrap-up no lab Ch 11
+13 Nov 25 International AP Issues - cont'd.
+Project Work Ch 11